spencerriddell/p8105_hw3_swr2118/Homework3.md

     ## #   days_since_prior_order <int>, product_name <chr>, aisle_id <int>,
     ## #   department_id <int>, aisle <chr>, department <chr>

+The Instacart dataset contains 1,384,617 rows and 15 columns, representing individual items ordered from Instacart.
+Key variables include order_id (the unique identifier for each order), product_id and product_name (identifying products), aisle and department (categorizing products), and ordering context such as order_hour_of_day and order_dow (day of week).
+Most orders are placed in the afternoon, with a median order hour of 14.
+Many products are reordered, and the most common aisles are “fresh vegetables” and “fresh fruits”.

 ------------------------------------------------------------------------

 ### 2. How many aisles are there, and which aisles are the most items ordered from?